agrawalsamarth/critical_bonds/README.md

     ...
     b1 b2                          <- last critical bond between node b1 and node b2

-## MATLAB version<a name="MATLAB">

-The MATLAB version is contained in the MATLAB subdirectory.
-For its description see [here](MATLAB).

 ## LAMMPS helper script

 ### Run cricital_bonds on a LAMMPS data file

          perl run-critical-bonds-on-LAMMPS-data <lammps-data-filename> [-o <cb-lammps-data-filename>] [-v]

-This script takes a LAMMPS data file <lammps-data-filename>, runs critical_bonds on it, interprets all existing bonds as bond type 1, and saves a new LAMMPS data file <cb-lammps-data-filename>, in which critical bonds have bond type 2.
+This script takes a LAMMPS data file < lammps-data-filename >, runs critical_bonds on it, interprets all existing bonds as bond type 1, and saves a new LAMMPS data file < cb-lammps-data-filename >, in which critical bonds have bond type 2.
 If called without the -o option, the outputfile is <lammps-data-filename>-cb.data

 OPTIONS